 How I Found the Best Cell Phone Plans

-To determine the best plans, we looked at monthly plan prices, options for BYOP, speed, and extra features such as senior plans and international calling.
-All plans we researched have unlimited calls and texts options.
-Lastly, we checked with each carrier to see how easy and painless the process to switch took.
+To determine the best plans, we looked at monthly plan prices, options for BYOP, speed (check your carrier's rating for your area on PCMag), and extra features such as senior plans and international calling.
+All plans we researched have unlimited talk and text messaging options.
+Lastly, we checked with each carrier to see how easy and painless it is to switch.
 Some were better than others, unsurprisingly, but the top four cell phone carriers make it a breeze to get a new phone (or activate your old one) when subscribing to their service.
+Additionally, you can almost always keep your own phone number.

 Customer service, legitimacy, and company reputation are three important factors to consider when doing business with any of the companies reviewed in this article.
-Head over to the American Customer Satisfaction Index for a numerical analysis of customer satisfaction within the cell phone industry.
+Check out the American Customer Satisfaction Index to find out how the major carriers measure up in terms of customer service (T-Mobile and Sprint are at the top and bottom, respectively).

 Best Cell Phone Plans Recap